rajatgirotra/study/cpp/CPP_NEW/RValueReferences/1_README.txt

    The same applies to the copy c'tor and any other function which takes X as an argument.
    So if X is a user defined type, the X&& is called an rvalue reference to X.

+Note that move is not only an optimization over copy, it has a semantic meaning also - transferring ownership.
+When you move, you effectively xfer the ownership of the underlying resource.
+Think in your head about std::unique_ptr etc. and you'll understand what i am trying to say.